Subscribe To Our Blog

 Where you work matters.
 A lot.

 Gym chains have different pay structures, commission rates, and earning ceilings.
-Here's what trainers actually report earning at major fitness chains:
+Here's what trainers make at major fitness chains:

 Budget/Commercial Gyms